 Despite widespread public opposition, Sleepy Creek Lands received approval in 2015 for 1.46 million gallons of water a day (MGD) for Phase I of the project.
 Now, the applicant is seeking an 84% increase.
 They want an annual average of 2.68 MGD of water and daily maximum of 9.57 MGD.

 In response, St. Johns Riverkeeper, Florida Defenders of the Environment, Silver Springs Alliance, and Ocala resident Alice Gardiner jointly filed a petition on Monday, January 9 for a formal administrative hearing to contest the issuance of the Sleepy Creek Ranch CUP.
 Click here to read the press release and learn more about this legal action.
-The adminstrative hearing will take place April 10 - 13 at the SJRWMD headquarters (4049 Reid St, Palatka, FL 32177).
+The adminstrative hearing took place April 10 – 12 at the SJRWMD headquarters (4049 Reid St, Palatka, FL 32177).

 SILVER SPRINGS: A NATURAL LANDMARK IN CRISIS

 - Average flows at Silver Springs over the past decade are already reduced more than 35% compared to historic levels.